Mythic-Framework/.github/profile/README.md

 - **DrBooly (Van Man)**
 -  Hollow (adding the major statebag spam fix)
 -  notdroid for finding the statebag spam issue and contributing the fix
+-  - Nerxa for the antifuck ghosting issue fix

 ## Credits